 Things to do before studying abroad: After many months of packaging the perfect application kit and ensuring the necessary funds to study, your final wait to head towards your dream university is almost complete.
 But your study abroad preparation does not just end in getting the offer letter from the university.
-In fact, for many students, it only begins here.
-Going to study abroad is not a mean task and you have to ensure that you have everything in the right place before you head out.
-In fact, there are many questions that can come to a soon-to-be international student’s mind.
-Will she be able to adjust in the new country?
-Will she make friends?
-What if she gets into any trouble?
-Well, the best way to answer such questions is to make all the necessary preparations before landing in the new campus.
+In fact, it is just the beginning.
+Going to study abroad is not a small task and you have to ensure that you have everything in place before you fly.
+In fact, there are many questions that can come to a soon-to-be international student’s mind like how to adjust in a new country and many more.

-In this article, Careers360 brings you a list of all the things that you should do before you study abroad.
+In this article, Careers360 brings you a list of all the things that you should do before you fly to your study destination.

 Here are the 5 things to do before studying abroad:

 1. Make sure you have checked all the items in your departure checklist